A small group of restored stone houses set around a central piazza, each house is self contained with its own entrance

 First floor (accessed via outside staircase)

-Double bedroom with en suite bathroom, terrace and balcony
+Twin or double bedroom with en suite bathroom, terrace and balcony with views over the sea and hills

 One one floor